Monthly Girls' Nozaki-kun

 Monthly Girls' Nozaki-kun (月刊少女野崎くん, Gekkan Shōjo Nozaki-kun) (Note: The title is a play on common manga magazine titles, which follow the format of "[Publication Frequency] [Demographic] [Name]".) is a Japanese four-panel manga series written and illustrated by Izumi Tsubaki.
 The chapters are serialized online in Gangan Online and have been published in tankōbon volumes by Square Enix.
 An anime adaptation produced by Doga Kobo aired from July to September 2014.

+A Chinese drama adaptation titled The Comic Bang streamed on iQIYI from May to July 2025.

 Plot

 High school student Chiyo Sakura has a crush on schoolmate Umetarou Nozaki.
 When she confesses her love to him, he mistakes her for a fan and gives her an autograph.
 When she says she wants to be with him, he invites her to his house and has her help on some drawings.
 Sakura discovers that Nozaki is actually a renowned shōjo manga artist working under the pen name Sakiko Yumeno.
 She agrees to be his assistant in order to get closer to him.
 As they work on his manga Let's Fall in Love (恋しよっ, Koi Shiyo), they encounter other schoolmates, who assist them and serve as inspirations for the story.